WHAT ARE RENAL CALCULI? HOW DOES IT DEVELOP?

-Renal calculi are single or multiple solid crystal deposit that forms in the kidneys and are often painful when passed.
+Renal calculi are single or multiple solid crystal deposits that form in the kidneys and are often painful when passed.

 VARIOUS TYPES OF RENAL CALCULI:

-- STRUVITE STONES: These stones are found in patients having Chronic or Recurrent Urinary Tract Infection.
-Infection causing bacteria make ammonia that builds up in the urine.
-Struvite stones are mainly made of magnesium, ammonium and phosphate.
+- STRUVITE STONES: These stones are found in patients having Chronic or Recurrent Urinary Tract infections.
+Infection-causing bacteria make ammonia that builds up in the urine.
+Struvite stones are mainly made of magnesium, ammonium, and phosphate.
 These stones grow very quickly and become very large in size in small time and may cause urinary obstruction.

 - URIC ACID STONES: Uric acid stones form in people who lose too much fluid from the body in form of chronic diarrhea or malabsorption/ those who eat a high-protein diet/ those having diabetes or some metabolic syndrome.
-Certain genetic factors also contribute in risk of uric acid stones.
+Certain genetic factors also contribute to the risk of uric acid stones.

 - CYSTINE STONES: The occurrence of this stone is very rare.
-This occurs in the patient having genetic disorder- cystinuria (causes the kidneys to excrete too much of a specific amino acid), where the kidneys leak cystine (an acid that occurs naturally in the body) into the urine.
+This occurs in the patient with a genetic disorder- cystinuria (which causes the kidneys to excrete too much specific amino acid), where the kidneys leak cystine (an acid that occurs naturally in the body) into the urine.

 RISK FACTORS OF DEVELOPING RENAL CALCULI:

 - Family or personal history: If someone in your family has had kidney stones, you’re more likely to develop stones, too.
 If you’ve already had one or more kidney stones, you’re at increased risk of developing another.